tauthethirtythird/io_qp2_rule_kor/readme.md

 If `Targeting grace` is in use, every fixed amount of time (via table above), 0.25 `Targeting grace` gets moved back to `Targeting factor`, which means the higher the floor, the more the system allows other players to attack through garbage.

 ## Attack, All-spin, B2B

 Clearing 1, 2, 3 lines respectively send 0, 1, 2 attack

-qp2 also has “0 combo single 一 +1 attack”, making clearing 1 line also have a 1 attack efficiency, can be considered under specific circumstances
+qp2 also has “0 combo single 一 +1 attack”, making clearing 1 line also have 1 attack efficiency, can be considered under specific circumstances

-> When Expert or buffed mods are enabled there isn't this +1
+> When Expert or buffed mods are enabled this +1 is removed

-Clearing 4 lines sends 4 attack, falls under `Special clears`
+Clearing 4 lines sends 4 attack, falls under `special clears`

-This mode uses All-Mini spin rules, spin clears of every tetromino are `Special clears`, they can increase B2B count (With only T being a regular spin if 3-corner rule is passed, if 3-corner rule isn't passed or if it's a non-T tetromino then as long as it's immobile then it counts as Mini, with same attack as regular line clears, clear 1/2/3 send 0/1/2)
+This mode uses All-Mini spin rules, spin clears of every tetromino are `special clears`, they can increase B2B count (With only T being a regular spin if 3-corner rule is passed, if 3-corner rule isn't passed or if it's a non-T tetromino then as long as it's immobile then it counts as Mini, with same attack as regular line clears, clear 1/2/3 send 0/1/2)

 All Clears send 3 attack, but also count as +2 B2B (calculated separate from spins) (slightly different from regular TL, TL sends 5 attack but +1 B2B)

-B2B starts counting from the second `Special clear`, and adds an extra 1 attack sent
+B2B starts counting from the second `special clear`, and adds an extra 1 attack sent

-delete: Though there is another surge counter off B2B, when B2B is broken it sends a spike (B2B count -3, or amount of special clears -4)

 All attacks keep decimals in calculation, the decimals follow their value probability, for example 1.2 has a 20% chance to become 2, 80% chance to become 1)

 ### Surge Attack

-When B2B is broken a large attack is created, attack is B2B count -3, or the amount of consecutive special clears count -4 (slightly differnt in TL, no -3, however many B2B however many attack)
+When B2B is broken a large attack is created, attack is B2B count -3, or the amount of consecutive special clears count -4 (slightly different in TL, no -3, however many B2B however many attack)

-> this is a very important system in qp, really needed in certain situations
+> This is a very important system in qp, really needed in certain situations

 ### Windup Attack